 Keith Secola Gets Humble for the Muse

-In 2011, musician Keith Secola joined the iconic ranks of Jimi Hendrix, Hank Willams, Crystal Gayle and Richie Valens in the Native American Music Hall of Fame.
+In 2011, musician Keith Secola joined the iconic ranks of Jimmy Hendrix, Hank Willams, Crystal Gayle and Richie Valens in the Native American Music Hall of Fame.
 Winner of seven Native American Music Awards, Secola is now expanding his repertoire with a pop-style opera that he hopes will bring an important message to America.
 His most recent album, Life Is Grand, is his seventh, and includes an updated punk version of “NDN Kars” and “Say Your Name”, a song about the boarding schools.

 Secola was interviewed the morning after he played a show on Friday, December 12, at the Native American Children’s Benefit Concert held at the John T. Vucurevich Center in Rapid City, South Dakota.
 The event was to raise toys for children.